zhorvatic/n8n-self-hosted/ARCHITECTURE-GUIDE.md

 - **State**: N8N needs persistent connections and state
 - **Cost**: Would be more expensive for 24/7 workloads
 - **Complexity**: Cold starts would hurt user experience

-## Other Talking Points

-### Technical Decisions
-- "I chose this architecture to balance cost, reliability, and simplicity"
-- "Each component has a specific purpose and can be upgraded independently"
-- "Security is implemented in layers, not just one place"

-### Problem-Solving Examples
-- "When I needed AI integration, I evaluated cloud APIs vs self-hosting and chose self-hosting for cost and control"
-- "I implemented health checks at multiple levels to catch different types of failures"
-- "I used infrastructure as code principles with Docker Compose and GitHub Actions"

-### Scalability Considerations
-- "The current setup handles our needs, but I designed it to scale horizontally"
-- "Database and application are separated, so they can scale independently"
-- "The artifact-based deployment makes it easy to deploy to multiple environments"

-## What This Demonstrates

-### DevOps Skills
-- Infrastructure as Code (Docker Compose, GitHub Actions)
-- CI/CD pipeline with automated testing
-- Monitoring and logging strategy
-- Security best practices

-### Cloud Architecture
-- Multi-service application design
-- Load balancing and reverse proxy patterns
-- Secret management with AWS Parameter Store
-- Backup and disaster recovery planning

-### Problem-Solving Approach
-- Evaluated multiple solutions (cloud AI vs self-hosted)
-- Made cost-conscious decisions
-- Implemented monitoring from day one
-- Designed for maintainability

-## Future Improvements

-### Short Term
-- Add monitoring and alerting (CloudWatch alarms)
-- Implement log aggregation (ELK stack or CloudWatch Insights)
-- Add automated testing for workflows

-### Long Term
-- Multi-region deployment for disaster recovery
-- Auto-scaling based on usage patterns
-- Migration to container orchestration if complexity grows